1. Project Guidelines & Timeline

 information.
 If our library does not have a relevant book for you to use, there is a link to the

 Marin County Public Library catalog on the library web page as well.
 If you do not have a

-Marin County library card ask Mr. Fletcher for help in having a book transferred to the
+Marin County library card ask the Librarian for help in having a book transferred to the

 San Anslemo library for pickup.
 Website: Researching the world wide web for current,

 authoritative websites can be time-consuming and frustrating.
 We will spend some

 time learning search strategies that will help in your online research.
 There is also

 a Web Searching Strategies link on the library homepage to help you with your online searches.

 St Joan of Arc